-The limitation in the number of FTEs also contributed to the elimination of the FTC Bureau of Economics’ so-called 6(b) studies, where the agency requested information from private parties and issued comprehensive reports on the competitive status of many sectors of the US economy.
+The limitation in the number of FTEs also contributed to the elimination of the FTC Bureau of Economics’ so-called 6(b) studies, where the agency requested information from private parties and issued comprehensive reports on the competitive status of many sectors of the U.S. economy.
 Another major cause of the 6(b) studies is the Paperwork Reduction Act of 1980.
-This statute requires most Federal agencies to obtain special authorization from the Office of Information and Regulatory Affairs (OIRA), part of the Office of Personnel Management (OMB), whenever they request information from a large number of private parties.
+This statute requires most Federal agencies to obtain special authorization from the Office of Information and Regulatory Affairs (OIRA), part of the Office of Management and Budget (OMB), whenever they request information from a large number of private parties.
 The approval process is so burdensome that the government estimates it takes between six to nine months per request.

 Part III.B.2.
 The Relation Between Government and Private-Sector Compensation

 Private-sector compensation for lawyers has far outstripped that of government lawyers over the last several decades.
 Figures VII compares the compensation of FTC and DOJ personnel with the average compensation per equity partner of the top-100 US law firms and the median cost of houses sold in the Washington D.C. area, where most staffers reside.
-We report the compensation of the FTC Chair, of the DOJ AAG, and of the GS-15 staff (the pay for senior FTC/DOJ staff), as well as for US Circuit Court Judges (in constant 2011 dollars).
+We report the compensation of the FTC Chair, the DOJ AAG, and the GS-15 staff (the pay for senior FTC/DOJ staff), as well as for US Circuit Court Judges (in constant 2011 dollars).

-Figure VII: Real Salary and Housing Prices in Constant 2011$ for lawyers in the public and private sector
+Figure VII: Real salary and housing prices in constant 2011 USD for lawyers in the public and private sector